portfolio ➜ origin

 Italy

-Oenotria, la terra della vite — the land of the vine.
-Italy cultivates the vine everywhere on the peninsula: from its northernmost alpine borders, south along the spine of the Apennines, to the heel of the boot and beyond, to its islands great and small.
+Oenotria, la terra della vite—the land of the vine.
+Italy cultivates the vine everywhere on the peninsula: from its northernmost alpine borders to the ‘heel of the boot’ and beyond.
 It is no exaggeration to say the history of wine and the history of Italian civilization are indivisible.
-Yet that history is a living one, hyper-local, each region and village with its own grapes, terroir and traditions, zealously protected and preserved.
-This rich diversity includes not only the now-familiar faces of Italian wine — Prosecco, Chianti and Barolo — but millennia-old traditions of aromatized wines and liqueurs, from the wormwood-infusions first popularized during Pax Romana to today’s vibrant aperitivo, spritz and amari cultures.
+Yet that history is a living one, hyper-local, each region and village with its own grapes, terroirs and traditions, zealously protected and preserved.
+This rich diversity includes not only the now-familiar faces of Italian wine—Prosecco, Chianti and Barolo—but classic Marsala and millennia-old traditions of aromatized wines and liqueurs, from the wormwood-infusions first popularized during Pax Romana to today’s vibrant aperitivo, spritz and amari cultures.

 Vermouth